mauriekeppens/pCO2Residual_Testbed_try/README.md

 - 02_xgboost : Reconstructs pCO2-Residual using XGBoost
 - 03_add_back_pco2-T : Adds pCO2-T to pCO2-Residual to get pCO2

-If you want to follow our process from beginning to end (including making a regridded testbed using the same CMIP6 ESMs as we did, and running it through XGBoost), start with notebook 00 and work through notebook 03.
-Otherwise, if you want to use our already-made testbed, download it from Zenodo (LINK HERE), and work through notebook 02 and 03.
-You will need to change the paths at the top of the notebook.
+If you want to follow our process from beginning to end, start with notebook 00 and work through notebook 03.
+Otherwise, if you want to use our already-made testbed, work through notebook 02 and 03.
+If you are using the LEAP Pangeo computing platform, you can use the provided path in notebook 02.
+If not using LEAP Pangeo, processed testbed files (produced after running notebook 00 and 01), are publicly accessible on the LEAP OSN pod; switching to the following path: https://nyu1.osn.mghpcc.org/leap-pangeo-manual/pco2_all_members_1982-2022/post01_xgb_inputs.

-If you want only to use our already-made testbed for your own ML algorithm, **all** you need to do is download the testbed from Zenodo.
-The process for making it is in notebook 00.

-Folder "Figures_Heimdal_et_al_2025" includes notebooks for figures and calculations presented in Heimdal et al. (2025): https://eartharxiv.org/repository/view/8958/
+The folder named "Figures_Heimdal_et_al_2025" includes notebooks for figures and calculations presented in Heimdal et al. (2025): https://eartharxiv.org/repository/view/8958/